sigdba/sig-shared-sceptre/templates/EcsCluster/readme.md

 - `key_name` (string) - **required** - The name of the SSH key to assign when creating container instances.

+- `max_instance_lifetime_days` (integer) - The maximum amount of time, in seconds, that an instance can be in service.
+The default is null.
+If specified, the value must be greater than 1.
+This value will *only* apply to this autoscaling group.

 - `max_size` (integer) - **required** - The maximum number of container instances allowed in this scaling group.

 - `name` (string) - **required** - The name to assign the scaling group.